EYFS 2021 – Meeting Requirements

 As a registered provider caring for babies and young children in England, you are obliged to meet the requirements of the Early Years Foundation Stage.

-Let’s work through each section of the guidance and focus on the changes:
+Let’s work through each section and focus on the key principles:

 Section 1 – The learning and development requirements